Resources

 • If you get air sealing done at the same time (you really, absolutely should)

-The best way to determine out how much attic insulation will cost for your house is to talk to a professional and get a quote.
+The best way to determine how much attic insulation will cost for your house is to talk to a professional and get an installation install quote.

-That said, here are some ballpark numbers you could expect to pay for materials:
+That said, here are some ballpark numbers you could expect to pay for individual materials only:

 Cost of fiberglass batting insulation